Finite State Machines (FSM)

 import { StateMachine, StateMachineBehavior, Object3D } from "small-world";

 // 1.
-Declare the FSM Context type
+Declare the FSM's State Data type

-interface ActorContext {
+interface ActorStateData {

 object: Object3D;